Sagnik-26/Spotify_tracks-eda/README.md

 The analysis conclusively demonstrates that a song's commercial success is not random but is strongly linked to specific, measurable audio features—primarily loudness and energy.
 By identifying these key drivers, profiling historical trends, and building a successful predictive model, this project provides a clear and actionable framework for understanding and leveraging the "formula for a hit" in the modern music industry.

-rimarily loudness and energy.
+Primarily loudness and energy.
 By identifying these key drivers, profiling historical trends, and building a successful predictive model, this project provides a clear and actionable framework for understanding and leveraging the "formula for a hit" in the modern music industry.